 A Lee County middle-school band received a new set of instruments to replace its broken, outdated ones, thanks to a grant from Suncoast Credit Union Foundation.

 To the south, in Collier County, a resource room for struggling readers was restocked with brand-new books, also funded by Suncoast.

-And right here in Hillsborough County, Suncoast for the sixth straight year sponsored the Hillsborough Education Foundation's Teaching Tools Store, which provides free school supplies to teachers at low-income schools.
+And right here in Hillsborough County, Suncoast continues to generously sponsor Hillsborough Education Foundation's Teaching Tools Resource Center, which provides free school supplies to teachers at low-income schools.

 These are just three of the hundreds of initiatives supported by Suncoast Credit Union Foundation over the last two decades, with the goal of improving the lives of children in the 21 Florida counties it serves.